-The attendance of the members of the ARC at each meeting held during the year ended 31 December 2015 is set out on page 18 of the Annual Report 2015.
+The ARC met five times during 2016.
+The attendance of the members of the ARC at each meeting held during the year ended 31 December 2016 is set out in the Annual Report 2016.

 The ARC can make recommendations regarding the appointment or removal of the head of internal audit, the scope of the internal audit work plan, and the objectivity and performance of the internal audit function.